GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/solutions.md

 ### Notes & Guidance

-Celebrity look likes, generating descriptions using Gemini.
+Celebrity look alikes, generating descriptions using Gemini.
+But ideally, generate an image and use Nano-Banana to create the different angles.

 ## Challenge 3: From Stills to Motion